 Sophisticated Date Night

 If you’re trying to impress your sweetie with your impeccable taste, New Orleans has endless dinner options.
-Herbsaint, Lillette, Patois, and Cafe Degas are some of the best white-tablecloth spots.
-Before or after dinner, try Cure or Cane and Table for upscale craft cocktails.
-If you want to catch a show, see what’s playing at the Saenger, The Orpheum, or the Marigny Opera House.
+Herbsaint, Lillette, Ralph’s on the Park, and Cafe Degas are some intimate white-tablecloth spots.
+Before or after dinner, try Cure or The Elysian Bar for upscale craft cocktails.
+If you want to catch a show, see what’s happening at the Saenger, The Orpheum, or the Marigny Opera House.

 Foodie Date Night

 If your special someone is a foodie, you’re in luck.
-For a truly unique, multi-course chef’s table experience, try Square Root in the lower garden district.
+For a truly unique, five-course tasting menu experience, try St. Germaine on St. Claude Avenue.
 For a more low key, foodie experience, head to Meril or Cochon.
-To go on a true foodie adventure, check out some of the city’s best Vietnamese spots like Tan Dinh or Duong Phuong.
+To go on a real foodie adventure, check out some of the city’s best Vietnamese spots like Tan Dinh or Dong Phuong.
 If want to learn something new together, book a cheese-tasting class at St. James Cheese Company or a cooking class at Langlois.

 Music Lovers Date Night